chadbeaudin/Karmada_DD/projects/metal3-io/2025-metal3-io-incubation.md

 ### Required

-- [ ] **Document complete list of current maintainers, including names, contact information, domain of responsibility, and affiliation.**
+- [x] **Document complete list of current maintainers, including names, contact information, domain of responsibility, and affiliation.**

-The full list of maintainers is present in a [MAINTAINERS.md](https://github.com/metal3-io/community/blob/main/OWNERS_ALIASES) file but does not currently list affiliation.
+The full list of maintainers is present in a [OWNERS_ALIASES](https://github.com/metal3-io/community/blob/main/OWNERS_ALIASES) file but does not currently list affiliation.
+[An issue](https://github.com/metal3-io/community/issues/32) has been opened to add this information.

-maintainers: 4 redhat, 3 ericsson

-TODO

 - [x] **A number of active maintainers which is appropriate to the size and scope of the project.**

 As of March 2025, the list of maintainers and diversity (7 for the core operator project, from 2 organizations) is appropriate to this maturity level.

-- [ ] **Code and Doc ownership in Github and elsewhere matches documented governance roles.**
+- [x] **Code and Doc ownership in Github and elsewhere matches documented governance roles.**

+A [OWNERS_ALIASES](https://github.com/metal3-io/community/blob/main/OWNERS_ALIASES) file in the community repo sets ownership and roles.

 - [x] **Document agreement that project will adopt CNCF Code of Conduct.**

 The code of conduct is [linked](https://github.com/metal3-io/community/blob/main/CODE_OF_CONDUCT.md) and is listed as a requirement from the [community page](https://github.com/metal3-io/community?tab=readme-ov-file).

-TODO: better link from https://metal3.io/contribute.html (this page needs improvement and to link to the github page in https://github.com/metal3-io/community )

 - [x] **CNCF Code of Conduct is cross-linked from other governance documents.**

 A specific [code of conduct](https://github.com/metal3-io/community/blob/main/CODE_OF_CONDUCT.md) links to the [CNCF code of conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).

 - [x] **All subprojects, if any, are listed.**